gauravsingh7897/Movie-App-React/README.md

 # Movie-App-React

-This is a Basic Movie made with React.js in which I fetched movie data from OMDb Api.
+This is a Basic Movie App made with React.js in which it is fetching movie data from OMDb Api.

+# Image

 ![alt text](https://github.com/gauravsingh7897/Movie-App-React/blob/main/image.png)